-- We are a signatory to the UN Global Compact ('UNGC') and apply the UNGC's Ten Principles. - We align with the Sustainable Finance Disclosure Regulation ('SFDR') Article 8 product classification, promoting social characteristics. - BBGI's corporate targets to reach net zero emissions by 2040 align to the Science Based Targets initiative ('SBTi') framework dedicated to Small and Medium Enterprises ('SMEs'). - As signatories to the Net Zero Asset Managers Initiative ('NZAM'), BBGI's targets to reach net zero targets emissions across our portfolio by 2050 or sooner were set in line with the Paris-Aligned Investment Initiative Net Zero Investment Framework and the specific IIGCC guidance for the infrastructure sector, following a 1.5°C reduction pathway. - We have also conducted a thorough analysis of the climate-related risk exposure of our portfolio, and the results confirm that our portfolio of social infrastructure investments demonstrates a high degree of climate resilience, both presently and in the future.
-Our approach to climate-related risks and opportunities are disclosed in our Task Force on Climate-Related Financial Disclosures ('TCFD') disclosures.
+- We are a signatory to the UN Global Compact ('UNGC') and apply the UNGC's Ten Principles. - We align with the Sustainable Finance Disclosure Regulation ('SFDR') Article 8 product classification, promoting social characteristics. - BBGI's corporate targets to reach net zero emissions by 2040 align to the Science Based Targets initiative ('SBTi') framework dedicated to Small and Medium Enterprises ('SMEs'). - As signatories to the Net Zero Asset Managers Initiative ('NZAM'), BBGI's targets to reach net zero target emissions across our portfolio by 2050 or sooner were set in line with the Paris-Aligned Investment Initiative Net Zero Investment Framework and the specific IIGCC guidance for the infrastructure sector, following a 1.5°C reduction pathway. - We have also conducted a thorough analysis of the climate-related risk exposure of our portfolio, and the results confirm that our portfolio of social infrastructure investments demonstrates a high degree of climate resilience, both presently and in the future.
+Our approach to climate-related risks and opportunities are disclosed in our Task Force on Climate-Related Financial Disclosures ('TCFD') disclosures. - We measure and disclose both our Corporate Emissions and Financed Emissions, for Scope 1, 2 and material Scope 3 GHG emissions. - Our stakeholder engagement approach is consistent with AA1000 Stakeholder Engagement Standard (AccountAbility). - BBGI supports the goals of FTSE Women Leaders and the Parker Review on Ethnic Diversity on Boards. - BBGI is a member of the AIC and our reporting is aligned with the AIC Code of Corporate Governance.